 Treatment can include:

-Treatment of osteitis pubis is most successful, particularly in the more chronic cases, if all of the above are addressed if required.
-We have had a large amount of success in treating osteitis pubis at CSPC by treating it in this way, and with the greatest chance of non-recurrence.
-With the high level sportsperson, we may also have to retrain running technique, and the way they move during their sport, for example around a football pitch.
+Treatment of osteitis pubis is most successful, particularly in the more chronic cases, if all of the above factors are taken into account and addressed if required.
+We have had a large amount of success in treating osteitis pubis at CSPC by treating it in this way, and with the greatest chance of avoiding recurrence.
+With the high-level sportsperson, we may also have to retrain running technique, and the way they move during their sport, for example around a football pitch.

 We frequently see patients with osteitis pubis who have also developed issues with breathing, which further exacerbates symptoms and movement dysfunctions, which must also be retrained.
-This may happen due to the patients resorting to breath-holding and overusing the abdominal muscles to try to stabilise the pubic symphysis, and this must also then be retrained.
+This may happen if the patient has started to breath hold to brace around the trunk, overusing the abdominal muscles to try to stabilise the pubic symphysis.

 If osteitis pubis and groin pain are treated by addressing all of the causes and not just the symptoms, there is a greater chance that the injury will not return, or if it does, it will not be as bad as it was initially.
 Most of the resistant cases are caused by problems with technique, biomechanics, visceral issues, surgeries, accidents and breathing issues, and by being thorough and addressing as many of the issues as possible, the sportsperson should be able to return to high level sport, often performing at a higher level, as many of these issues have been present for years, causing other minor injuries, until they result in this major injury, which then needs to be fully addressed and rehabilitated.